jtorral/rocky9-pg17-bundle/genDeploy.md

       -w <network>          The name of the network to bind the containers to.
 You can provide an existing network name or a new one to create."
       -s <subnet>           If creating a new network, provide the first 3 octets for the subnet to use with the new network.
 For example: 192.168.50"
       -i <image>            docker image to use.
 If you created your own image tage, set it here."

+The above will generate a DockerRunThis.xxx file for managing your deployment.

+### Important:

+When you generate deploy management  file by running genDeploy, make sure you either run the deploy you just created before  creating another deploy management file.
+This is because when you run genDeploy, it gathers information from existing docker deploys and networks to determine subnets, ip addreses and so on.
+Otherwise, you could generate duplicate ip addresses for the deploy DockerRunThis file.

+For example, if you were seting up a Pgpool environment.
+First generate your postgres dbnodes with genDeply then create them with DockerRunThis.
+Afterwards, run the genDeploy again for the pgpool nodes, then run the DockerRunThis file for the pgpool nodes.

+Doing the above, ensures that all current networks and ip are taken into consideration when generating the DockerRunThis files.

+## Moving on .....

 ### For example